 Where should you shop for fitness-friendly food in Gibraltar?

-Gibraltar isn't exactly drowning in supermarket options, but what we have works perfectly well for meal prep and clean eating.
+Gibraltar doesn't have an overwhelming number of supermarket options, but what's here works well for meal prep and clean eating.

-Morrison's is the main go-to for most people.
-The meat and fish counter is solid, and they stock a decent range of fresh vegetables, rice, oats, and all the staples you need.
+Morrisons is the main go-to for most people.
+The meat and fish counter is solid and they stock a good range of fresh vegetables, rice, oats, and the staples you need.
 Their own-brand products keep costs down, which matters when you're eating a lot of protein.
+Worth knowing: this is the only Morrisons outside the UK.

-Holland & Barrett on Main Street is probably the best option for supplements, protein powder, health snacks, and specialty items like almond flour or coconut oil.
-They run frequent buy-one-get-one-half-price deals, so timing your purchases makes a difference.
+Holland & Barrett on Main Street is the best in-store option for supplements, protein powder, health snacks, and specialty items like almond flour or coconut oil.
+They run frequent buy-one-get-one-half-price deals, so timing your purchases makes a real difference.

 What should a basic fitness meal plan look like?

-You don't need to get complicated.
+You don't need to overcomplicate it.
 The best meal plans are the ones you actually stick to.
 Here's a simple framework that works for most people training regularly in Gibraltar.

 Protein at every meal.
 Chicken breast, eggs, fish, Greek yoghurt, lean mince.
 Aim for a palm-sized portion at every meal, or roughly 1.6 to 2.2 grams of protein per kilogram of bodyweight if you want to be precise.

 Carbs around your training.
 Rice, pasta, oats, potatoes, bread.
 These fuel your sessions.
 If you're training hard, don't fear carbs.
-Just time them around your workouts for best results.
+Time them around your workouts for best results.

 Fats for hormones and energy.
 Olive oil, avocados, nuts, eggs.
 Keep these moderate but don't cut them out entirely.
 Your body needs them to function properly.